MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/online-management-api/authentication.md

 ---
-title: "Authenticate to use the Online Management API for Dynamics 365 for Customer Engagement| MicrosoftDocs"
+title: "Authenticate to use the Online Management API for Common Data Service| MicrosoftDocs"
-description: "Provides information about authenticating to the Online Management API to perform instance-related operations." ms.date: 11/27/2017 ms.service: crm-online ms.topic: conceptual
+description: "Provides information about authenticating to the Online Management API to perform environment-related operations." ms.date: 11/27/2017 ms.service: crm-online ms.topic: conceptual ms.assetid: c292c148-01f0-41f6-a2fe-7ed05a01a733
-applies_to: Dynamics 365 for Customer Engagement (online) ms.assetid: c292c148-01f0-41f6-a2fe-7ed05a01a733
 author: KumarVivek
 ms.author: kvivek